matasuke/Neural-Image-Caption-Chainer/README.md

 ## USAGE

 ### Download dataset.
-firstly, you have to download some data using shell/download.sh if you don't want to train MSCOCO image datasets by yourself, you just need pre-trained models.
+firstly, you have to download some data using shells/download.sh if you don't want to train MSCOCO image datasets by yourself, you just need pre-trained models.
 ```
-cd shell
-sh download.sh
+sh shells/download.sh

 >> Do you want to download pre-trained models? (yes/no)
 yes